Finally, we’ve solved problem stated in communities. And Robert allowed me to publish resulting library here as well. See attached zip file.

 Implementation

-A working Analyst library is attached so I just want to stress some details
+A working Analyst library is attached so I just want to highlight some details:

 Thanks Robert, it was an interesting task.